joemasilotti/masilotti.com/_posts/2021-01-07-set-wkwebview-title.md

 ## Waiting for the page to load

 We can use XCTest expectations to wait for the title to be set.
-The web view’s delegate will tell us when the “page” loads (really just our HTML).
+The web view’s delegate will tell us when the "page" loads (really just our HTML).

 Fulfilling the expectation in the delegate callback ensures we don’t have to keep checking the web view’s title to fulfill the expectation.